imrilwan/MyTestRepo/README.md

 # MyTestRepo
-This is a sample test repository
+This is a sample test repository.